• Facebook

 Making the dough

-- In the bowl of a stand mixer fitted with a dough hook attachment, combine the warm water and granulated sugar.
-Add the bread flour, cinnamon, active potato flake sourdough discard, and salt.
+• In the bowl of a stand mixer fitted with a dough hook attachment, combine the warm water and granulated sugar.
+Add the bread flour, cinnamon, active potato flake sourdough discard, oil or butter, and salt.
 Mix on low speed until combined and no dry spots remain.
 The dough will be very shaggy and wet.

-- Transfer the dough to a large bowl that has been lightly oiled with olive oil.
+• Transfer the dough to a large bowl that has been lightly oiled with coconut oil or butter.
 Cover it with plastic wrap and let it rise in a warm place for 8-10 hours, or until it has doubled in size.
 The dough rise time can vary depending on the temperature of your kitchen.

 Making the Icing